 3. Disability Services staff will prepare an Accommodation Letter outlining the accommodations for which the student has been approved.

-Letters are prepared for specified faculty members/instructors who have been identified by the student.
+Letters regarding student-specific accommodations are prepared for relevant faculty members/instructors or for that student’s designated contact at the graduate program.
 Disability Services staff is available to explain the procedures and assist students as needed.
 If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact Disability Services immediately.

 Step 3 will be repeated each semester (or at other times, as appropriate) to review accommodations needed.